-Next, Harry Holzer of Georgetown University presented joint work with John Quigley and Steven Raphael on the effects of public transit on labor market access.
-This was based on a natural experiment analyzing the effect of the extension of the San Francisco-Oakland area public transit rail system to suburban employment centers.
+Next, Harry Holzer of Georgetown University presented joint work with John Quigley and Steven Raphael (University of California, Berkeley) on the effects of public transit on labor market access.
+This was based on a natural experiment analyzing the effect of the extension of the San Francisco/Oakland area public transit rail system to suburban employment centers.
+Does the availability of transit improve the employment outcomes of inner-city minorities?